Certified Human Trajectory Prediction: Method

 \subsection{Certification}

-Randomized smoothing~\cite{cohen2019certified_kolter} is a powerful technique initially introduced for certifying the robustness of machine learning models against $\ell_2$-norm adversarial attacks in image classification.
-In essence, given a prediction function $f$ and an input certification radius $R$, randomized smoothing aims to bound the output of a smoothed function $\tilde{f}=\mathcal{A}(f)$, where $\mathcal{A}$ is an aggregation/smoothing operator.
-Here, we consider two common choices for the smoothing operator: mean~\cite{cohen2019certified_kolter} and median~\cite{chiang2020detection_as_regression} smoothing.
+Randomized smoothing~\cite{cohen2019certified_kolter} is a technique initially introduced for certifying the robustness of models against $\ell_2$-norm adversarial attacks in image classification.
+Given a prediction function $f$ , randomized smoothing aims to bound the output of a smoothed function $\tilde{f}=\mathcal{A}(f)$ where $\mathcal{A}$ is an aggregation/smoothing operator.
+This bound is valid for a radius in the neighborhood of the input, named certification radius $R$.